Bronx Wrongful Death Lawyers

 This can represent a somewhat complicated legal situation, however.
 Always contact an experienced wrongful death injury attorney after a loved one’s untimely, preventable death, to explore your family’s legal rights.

-What are the time limits on filing a wrongful death claim?
+What are the time limits on filing a wrongful death claim in The Bronx?

 New York law generally establishes a two-year time limit on filing wrongful death claims, measured from the date of death, and a three-year time limit from the date of injury for a survival action.
 However, a variety of sometimes-complicated factors can lengthen or shorten those time periods, so families should consult our experienced Bronx wrongful death injury attorneys as soon as possible after a death to help ensure they do not miss any important deadlines and that the attorney has maximum opportunity to gather and evaluate important evidence.